-The George M. O'Brien Kidney Research Core Center at the Univiersity of Michigan has been established to assist investigators and clinicians worldwide in kidney disease research.
+The George M. O'Brien Michigan Kidney Translational Core Center at the University of Michigan has been established to assist investigators and clinicians worldwide in kidney disease research.
 Core services are available to Center researchers to promote their basic, translational and clinical kidney disease research.

-- One-on-one assistance using in-person and web-based portal communication for development and alaysis of systems biology ('omics) or other complex research projects
+- One-on-one assistance using in-person and web-based portal communication for development and analysis of systems biology ('omics) or other complex research projects

 - Semi-structured workflow development for data integration into specific functional contexts for scientists with recurrent data analysis needs and limited supervision requirements

-- Access to a web-based search engine and database, called Nephromine, which provides user-friendly analytic tools for all published and several unpublished genome-wide expression studies of patients with kidney diseases
+- Access to a web-based search engine and database, called Nephroseq, which provides user-friendly analytic tools for all published and several unpublished genome-wide expression studies of patients with kidney diseases

 For services, contact: firstname.lastname@example.org